Age Suggestion

 No

-Sausage is made by salting and forming ground-up meat into links, patties, or other shapes, a centuries-old preservation method.
-Nearly every culture in the world has its own version of sausage.
-Consequently, sausages are made of countless meats.
-There are pork sausages like bratwurst and chorizo; beef sausages like chả bò and hot dogs; fish and shellfish sausage like crawfish boudin, kamaboko, and soondae; mixed meat sausages like kaminwurz, makanek, and mutura; and hundreds more.
-There are also different preservation methods: firm, dry sausage is cured to the point that it does not require refrigeration, while soft, fresh sausage contains raw meat that must be cooked to order.
+Making sausage is a centuries-old technique to preserve meat.
+Nearly every culture in the world has its own version: bratwurst and chorizo made of pork; chả bò and hot dogs made of beef; fish and shellfish sausage like boudin, kamaboko, and soondae; and mixed meat sausages like kaminwurz, makanek, and mutura to name a few.
+There are also different preservation methods: firm, dry sausage is cured and does not require refrigeration, while soft, fresh sausage contains raw meat that must be cooked to order.

 No. Sausage is not a common food allergen, although it is possible to have allergies to ingredients in sausage, such as beef, pork, and others.
 Other ingredients that are common food allergens may be added to sausage, such as eggs, finned fish or shellfish, soy, or wheat, so make sure to read the label carefully.